 Solar Charge Controller not Charging Battery?If the solar battery is hooked to the solar system but doesn’t charge properly, the failure is likely to be caused by a battery problem, wrong system wiring, or a problem with the solar charge controller settings.
 (Note: The Panels, charge controller, and battery must be configured correctly.)
 To diagnose the problem, do the following:

-- Use a multimeter to measure the entire system, from the solar battery and solar charge controller to the solar panels with a multimeter, First, Disconnect the solar panel connection and measure the voltage, As long as there is sunlight, there will be solar output.
-If there is no voltage detected, a problem of solar panels or rectifier diodes may exist.
+- Use a multimeter to measure the entire system, from the solar battery and solar charge controller to the solar panel, first disconnect the solar panel and measure the voltage, as long as there is sunlight, there will be solar output.
+If the voltage cannot be measured, it may be a problem with the solar panel or rectifier diode.
 It is also necessary to measure the voltage of the battery.
-The actual voltage of the battery is lower than 20% of the nominal voltage.
-The charging controller does not work because of the battery low voltage and outputs protection. then need to charge the battery.
+If the actual voltage of the battery is less than 20% of the nominal voltage.
+This is when an extra charger is needed to charge the battery.

 - the next is to test the solar batteries, Measure the Battery Voltage, make sure the battery voltage is not too high nor too low. too high or too low both affect the charging.

 Solar Panel Charge Controller Factors